Babyface nelson journal

 Although the identity of McGurn’s killers remains unknown, research and speculation by criminologists suggest two possible theories for the killing: revenge by George "Bugs" Moran for McGurn’s alleged part in the St. Valentine’s Day Massacre, or: the South Side mob, under Frank Nitti who took over after Capone was sent to prison, because McGurn (a heavy drinker and a braggart) had become a liability because of his intimate knowledge of the gang's extensive operations.

-"You’ve lost your job, you’ve lost your dough, Your jewels and cars and handsome houses, But things could still be worse you know … At least you haven’t lost your trousers!"
+As a final insult, the killers pressed a nickel into the palm of his left hand, and put a Valentine card with this poem in his right hand: "You’ve lost your job, you’ve lost your dough, Your jewels and cars and handsome houses, But things could still be worse you know … At least you haven’t lost your trousers!"

 On March 2, 1936, McGurn’s half-brother, Anthony Demory, was killed in a manner similar to McGurn.
 Demory, who had claimed, "I know the guys who killed Jack.
 I’m going to get them." was shot by three masked men in a Chicago pool hall.
 Police linked the assassination to McGurn’s slaying.